Introduction to payment schedules

 Though not part of the payment schedule per se, reconciliation is an important part of payment collection.
 There are many ways to handle reconciliation.
 FinDock provides tools for both file-based or API-based payment collection scenarios.

-In the file-based scenario, reconciliation begins with uploading bank files that triggers an automatic matching process.
+In the file-based scenario, reconciliation begins with uploading bank files.
+In the API-based scenario, reconciliation follows an automatic process.